-Our bodies produce digestive enzymes to help us absorb the nutrients we need to survive.
+Our bodies naturally produce digestive enzymes to help us absorb the nutrients we need to survive.

-Other factors, like age, stress, allergies and chronic inflammation, can also tamper with our nutrient absorption.
-When these issues are triggered, your body puts enzyme production lower on its to-do list.
-The end result: Any nutrients in that salad you ate aren't actually absorbing into your body.
+Other factors, like age, stress, allergies, and chronic inflammation, can also tamper with our ability to properly obtain and absorb nutrients — and when this happens your body puts enzyme production on the bottom of its to-do list.
+The end result: any nutrients you’re taking in — even from something healthy like a salad — aren’t actually being absorbed by your body.

 - The Right Formula